stalkerz379/domino_game/README.md

 # domino_game
-Simple domino game with a command line interface\n
+Simple domino game with a command line interface

-Old version:`domino_game.py` - left for the history :)\n New version: 'domino_game_new_version.py' - after refactoring.
+Old version:`domino_game.py` - left for the history :)

+New version: 'domino_game_new_version.py' - after refactoring.

 ## Description